SkylineCommunications/dataminer-docs/connector-help/connector_help/Pixel_Power_StreamMaster_PixelXML.md

 **PixelXML** is the Pixel Power control protocol used for products based on the StreamMaster technology.

-This driver allows you to monitor StreamMaster products.
+This connector allows you to monitor StreamMaster products.

 ## About